 Begin the application via YouNoodle.

 Once you have selected your team members, team leader, and faculty sponsor, you are ready to begin the application process.

 Do all team members have to apply?

-Each team must have a team lead, who should apply on behalf of the whole team.
+Each team must have a team lead, who should submit only one application on behalf of the whole team.
 Your application must include all of your team members’ information.

 Is there an application fee?